 Not too costly

 KDF process media are relatively affordable to buy when compared to other filter types.
-One of the big benefits of KDF media is that they require no costly maintenance, with no regular filter cartridge changes required, so you won’t need to budget for looking after the media as you would with others.
+One of the big benefits of KDF media is that they require minimal maintenance, with no regular filter cartridge changes required, so you won’t need to budget for looking after the media as you would with others.
+With hot water backwashing you can reuse the media and extend the life or replace on average once per year.
+Always check the manufacturer’s recommendation for the guide.

 There are four different types of KDF process media, and each uses a slightly different process to reduce or remove different types of harmful contaminants, from heavy metals like lead, mercury and others, to chlorine and bacteria and algae, chromium and other dissolved solids.
 This type of filtration can produce a redox reaction or oxygen reduction (redox) for sulfur and iron removal, two contaminants that many filers struggle with.
 Granular activated carbon filters and similar water filter treatments can’t be amended for different uses as KDF process media can.